 Your baby will have a six week check and you should have one too, yet some mums’ checks are all too brief.
 Here’s how to get the most out of it…

 What might my postnatal check involve?

 Six-week postnatal checks can vary depending on your GP practice and how long your appointment is.
 They also vary because GPs have no set guidelines for what to check with you at this appointment.
-Our #HiddenHalf campaign won funding for a dedicated six-week postnatal check for all mums in England, so if you live in England then bear in mind you're entitled to this.
+Our #HiddenHalf campaign won funding for a dedicated six-week postnatal check for all mums in England, so if you live in England you're entitled to this.

 The six-week check is a great opportunity to discuss any problems or questions you’re having.
 You can also ask your GP to examine you if you feel something’s wrong.
 It’s all too easy to say everything’s ok when you’re not feeling ok – and that’s when a checklist comes in handy.

 Checklist: what to think about before your six-week check-up